mdn/content/files/en-us/web/api/performanceresourcetiming/contenttype/index.md

 {{APIRef("Performance API")}}

-The **`contentType`** read-only property of the {{domxref("PerformanceResourceTiming")}} interface is a string indicating the {{glossary("MIME type")}} "essence" of the fetched resource.
+The **`contentType`** read-only property of the {{domxref("PerformanceResourceTiming")}} interface is a string indicating the content type of the fetched resource, formatted as a {{glossary("MIME type")}} and subtype separated by a forward slash.

-The MIME type essence is a minimized and "standardized" version of the actual resource MIME type that is extracted from the {{httpheader("Content-Type")}} HTTP header sent in the fetch response.
+The content type is a minimized and "standardized" version of the MIME type that is extracted from the {{httpheader("Content-Type")}} HTTP header sent in the resource's fetch response.
 For JavaScript, JSON, SVG, and XML, the MIME type is replaced by a representative MIME type/subtype string.
-Other types supported by the browser are returned as the MIME type/subtype string: other information in the header is discarded.
+Other types supported by the browser are represented by the MIME type/subtype string in the header (other information in the headeris discarded).

 ## Value